 Hey there – welcome to the Tulip Labs.
 You will find here information about my background and interests as well as a series of articles related to the sofware industry.

 Back in 2003 I completed my studies with an LL.M in Digital Law followed by an internship at the European Parliament.
-It opened my eyes on the questions at stake in terms of innovation and together at same time, the future of our society.
+It opened my eyes on the questions at stake in terms of innovation and all together, the future of our society.

-Doesn’t creativity lead our world?
+Doesn’t creativity power our world?
 I believe so, and here is where my commitment to understand, highlight and defeat unnecessary barriers to innovation started.

 In a world in constant changes, our capacity to adapt our behaviours to new situations is of vital importance.
 As a matter of survival it is thus essential to let innovators do their work: study what exists, come up with new solutions.